McIlroy stays one ahead after wild day at Valhalla

 Former British Open champion Louis Oosthuizen of South Africa (67) and Swedish world number four Henrik Stenson (67) were among a group of four at nine under on a high-quality leaderboard that sets up an intriguing battle for the title.

-However, most eyes in Sunday’s final round will be focused on McIlroy, who has produced spectacular form over the past month and came into this week as an overwhelming favourite.
+However, most eyes in Sunday’s final round will be focused on McIlroy, who has produced spectacular form over the past month and came into this week as an overwhelming favorite.